MdMouinulIslam/RankAggregationProportionate/README.md

-What does the git contain:
+What does the git contain: <br />
-Contains a requirements.txt file
+Contains a requirements.txt file<br />
-Contains a README.md
+Contains a README.md<br />
-Subfolder codes contains implementations of the algorithms.
-Subfolder graphs contains implementation with preprocessed dataset to reproduce the graphs.
+Subfolder codes contains implementations of the algorithms.<br /> Subfolder graphs contains implementation with preprocessed dataset to reproduce the graphs. <br />
-Subfolder data contains all the preprocessed datasets.
+Subfolder data contains all the preprocessed datasets. <br />

-Implemented algorithms
+Implemented algorithms<br />
-Baselines:
+Baselines: <br />
 1. FairILP (Caitlin Kuhlman and Elke Rundensteiner.
 2020.
 Rank aggregation algorithms for fair consensus.
-Proceedings of the VLDB Endowment 13, 12 (2020), 2706–2719.)
+Proceedings of the VLDB Endowment 13, 12 (2020), 2706–2719.)<br />
 2. DetConstSort (Sahin Cem Geyik, Stuart Ambler, and Krishnaram Kenthapadi.
 2019.
 Fairnessaware ranking in search & recommendation systems with application to linkedin talent search.
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 2221–2231)

-OurSolutions: GrBinaryIPF, ApproxMultiValuedIPF, AlgRAPF, RandAlgRAPF
+OurSolutions: GrBinaryIPF, ApproxMultiValuedIPF, AlgRAPF, RandAlgRAPF<br />

-To find the codes for each of the algorithms:
+To find the codes for each of the algorithms:<br />
 Subfolder codes --> Algorithm names

-How to prepare the dataset:
+How to prepare the dataset: <br />
 n number of items, m number of ranked lists, distribution of the protected attributes over the items to create proportion.

-How to use the code:
+How to use the code:<br />
 Go to the folder named codes, change the line which contains the dataset path name and run the code.

-Reproducing the figures:
+Reproducing the figures:<br />
-Go to subfolder graphs
+Go to subfolder graphs<br />
 Figure 1 --> Run Fig_1a_plot.ipynb,  Fig_1b_plot.ipynb, Fig_1c_plot.ipynb <br />
 Figure 2 --> Run Fig_2a_plot.ipynb,  Fig_2b_plot.ipynb, Fig_2c_plot.ipynb <br />
 Figure 3 --> Run Fig_3a_plot.ipynb,  Fig_3b_plot.ipynb, Fig_3c_plot.ipynb <br />